 5. Helpful and bi-lingual staff

-Accommodations were provided by Yotel hotel for the purpose of writing this story.
+Accommodations were provided by Yotel hotel to write this story.
 However, rest assured all opinions are 100% my own.

 Not just a pretty face